 The Valorant game systems are designed to protect players from bad behavior and not specifically punish anyone.
-In most cases, the Valorant Bans are reserved for players who repeatedly abuse the game system, showcase poor conduct, and have ignored previous warnings and penalties will also get a ban.
+In most cases, the Valorant Bans are for players who repeatedly abuse the game system.
+Similarly, anyone to showcase poor conduct, and have ignored previous warnings and penalties will also get a ban.

-It is not possible to immediately receive a Valorant Ban unless the account history and the history of the violation add up, leading to it.
+It is not possible to immediately receive a Valorant Ban unless the account history or violation history adds up.

 Imposing penalties is proportional to the severity of the Valorant offense or violation.
 It is possible to receive the same penalty at different times for the same duration.
 But, progressively receiving such penalties inevitably leads to receiving a temporary Valorant Ban, if not a permanent one.

-The Valorant player violations and infractions are measured based on both their severity and frequencies.
+The Valorant player violations and infractions are subjected to their severity and frequencies.
 Therefore, receiving multiple penalties simultaneously can be true, like losing rank and losing XP points.

 Accidentally causing minor damage to an ally may only result in a mild Valorant penalty or mostly a Valorant warning.
 But, when a player has a history of causing damages, minor or otherwise, harsh Valorant punishments may be applicable.

-Any infrequent data connection and hardware issues are never flagged to severity by the carefully programmed Valorant systems.
+Any infrequent data connection and hardware issues are not a matter of severity by the Valorant systems.
 The systems are capable of detecting AFK issues caused by data connection problems.
-Hence any AFK or queue dodge penalties from such events are forgiven.
+Hence any AFK or queue dodge penalties from such events require further consideration.

 However, similar occurrences in Valorant player history will subject them to receive higher penalties.
-Players are requested to write to the Valorant Support team by creating a ticket using their /submit a ticket page.
+Players can write to the Valorant Support team by creating a ticket using their /submit a ticket page.
 Their team can help you identify or remove some possible issues.